HTML Website Exercise/Quiz:

 Page set up:

-Basic HTML layout include Main header, sub header, body, style, table and images
+Basic HTML layout includes a main header, subheader, body, style, table and images

 Steps of the Project: